A Mill Valley Cottage, Reimagined

 Focusing on improving the layout of the kitchen and making a utility area workable on the first floor, Craig and his team opened up walls, resized windows where needed, and turned the non-workable utility area into a butler pantry, a guest bathroom, and a laundry room, making the family home far more practical with unique touches.

-The living room got a light and bright makeover while retaining its historic brick fireplace that was painted black.
+The living room got a light, bright makeover while retaining its historic brick fireplace, which was painted a warm, earthy brown-gray (Manor House) from Sherwin-Williams.

-To keep much of the wood while creating a brighter, cheerier space, Craig and his team added more windows, widened existing windows, and softened the wood tone.
+To keep much of the original old-growth redwood while creating a brighter, cheerier space, Craig and his team added more windows, widened existing windows, and softened the wood tone.
 This involved sanding and refinishing much of the existing wood that had been stained darker, and painting some of it a lighter color.
 The connection from the kitchen into the dining room was opened up to improve flow.

 BEFORE: The dark, dated living room needed a light, bright upgrade to breathe more vitality into the space.